-Below you’ll find our top tips for ensuring you have the cycling holiday of a lifetime in Cyprus.
+Below you’ll find our top tips for ensuring you have a great cycling holiday in Cyprus.

 Note: if you’re looking for cycling routes, where to stay, when to visit etc to plan your Cyprus cycling holidays, you need our main cycling guide to Cyprus, which is here.

 1. If you plan to ride any of the Troodos mountain roads, we’d suggest bringing a compact chainset with a 11-28 cassette.
 That said, the gradients are not that bad and one of our group managed to ride up to Mount Olympos (1952m) on a time trial bike!